ddella/OpenSSL/Certificate Information/README.md

 openssl asn1parse -in server-crt.pem
 ```

-Use this command to view who issued the certificate `server-crt.pem`:
+Use this command to view who issued certificate `server-crt.pem`:
 ```shell
 openssl x509 -noout -in server-crt.pem -issuer
 ```
 ![Alt text](/images/crt-issuer.jpg "issuer")

-Use this command to view the subject of the certificate `server-crt.pem`:
+Use this command to view the subject of certificate `server-crt.pem`:
 ```shell
 openssl x509 -noout -in server-crt.pem -subject
 ```
 ![Alt text](/images/crt-subject.jpg "subject")

-Use this command to view the dates of the certificate `server-crt.pem`:
+Use this command to view the dates of certificate `server-crt.pem`:
 ```shell
 openssl x509 -noout -in server-crt.pem -dates
 ```